-(Guest Post by Anne Dorko, who’s finally going for her dreams and sharing the dirty details with us!)
+(Article by Anne Dorko, who’s finally going for her dreams and sharing the dirty details with us!)

 You know all those crazy adventures you imagined as a kid?
 They were so awesome.
 Then you become an adult.
 Things like, oh, I don’t know… an overwhelming lack of time and money get in the way of ever experiencing the adventures you once thought you’d have.
 There are bills and responsibilities.
 Ick.
 Ugh.
 Blah.
 Meh.
 But you do what you must.